 New Student Advocacy Organization

 Proposals considered as potential new Student Organizations will be invited in for a conversation with the Pace Center operations staff.

 New Weekly Service Project (under the Community House or Student Volunteers Council programs)

 Proposals considered as potential Weekly Service Projects are reviewed by either the SVC student executive board, the CH student

 executive board, or both boards.
-The boards notify SOAP if they are interested in meeting with the student proposer(s) to find out
+The boards will notify the student proposer(s) and possibly suggest a meeting to find out

 more and if there is a fit with their program.
 Proposals being considered as SVC/CH Weekly Projects meet with the SVC or CH student

 Student proposer(s) will be invited in for a meeting with one or more Pace Center staff advisers to discuss next steps.

 - After the review described above, students proposing the New Service Group will be notified by Elsie Sheidler with the recommendation on becoming a new Advocacy Organization, new Weekly Service Project associated with either Community House or SVC, or a different type of service opportunity.